Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 The location of the Tk header files and libraries is specified

-with the TKDIR
+with the TKDIR macro.

 If the macro is defined on the command line, it is used as the location of the Tk root directory.
 This is generally the directory containing an installed Tk but could also point to the root of a Tk source tree if the extension requires Tk internal headers (not recommended).